 How to Use Opps in a Sentence

-The word “opps” is mostly used in casual conversations, rap lyrics, and social media posts to refer to rivals, enemies, or competitors.
-You can use it to describe someone working against you or a person you don’t trust.
+The word opps is mostly used in casual conversations, rap lyrics, and social media posts to refer to rivals, enemies, or competitors.
+It’s a slang term that points to someone who is against you whether in a personal, social, or competitive way.

 Examples of Using “Opps” in a Sentence: